 This can be done by using a domain name linked to the external IP address of Elvis Server.
 The DNS server on your local company network can redirect any local clients to the internal IP address of the Elvis server.

->

-> Another option is to configure an explicit external server URL for e-mail links that are composed in the Pro client.
+Another option is to configure an explicit external server URL for Shared Links that are composed in the Pro client.

->

-> When Elvis Server has a different external and internal address or domain, this setting will force the server URL used in e-mail links, even when the initiating Pro client is connected to an internal address.
+When Elvis Server has a different external and internal address or domain, this setting will force the server URL used in Shared Links, even when the initiating Pro client is connected to an internal address.

->

-> Note: In most cases it is preferred to use a proper DNS setup so that the internal and external domain of Elvis Server are the same.
+Note: In most cases it is preferred to use a proper DNS setup so that the internal and external domain of Elvis Server are the same.

 - 22 May 2020: Replaced references of 'e-mail link' with 'Shared Link'.